What is Identity Security?

 Goal: To ensure a user is who they claim to be.

-Strategies: This is typically achieved through mechanisms like passwords, biometrics, multi-factor authentication (MFA), and single sign-on (SSO).
-MFA is increasingly important, especially for protecting privileged accounts, as it requires an extra security factor to prove the identity, thus helping to protect against a number of account hijacking attacks, such as password reuse threats.
-SSO allows users to access multiple services with a single set of securely managed credentials, thus reducing password fatigue, while improving user experience.
+Strategies: Mechanisms like passwords, biometrics, multi-factor authentication (MFA), and single sign-on (SSO) are examples of authentication types.
+MFA is increasingly important, especially for protecting privileged accounts.
+MFA requires an extra security factor to prove the identity.
+This multi-layered approach protects against several account hijacking attack methods, such as password reuse threats.
+SSO allows users to access multiple services with a single set of securely managed credentials, reducing password fatigue while improving user experience.

 2. Authorization (Authz)

-Goal: Define and enforce what authenticated users or entities are permitted to do within the system, specifying the resources they can access, the conditions under which they can access them, and the actions they are authorized to perform.
+Goal: Define and enforce what authenticated users or entities are permitted to do within the system.
+This includes resources that users or entities can access, the conditions under which they can access them, and which actions they can perform.

-Strategies: The authorization process is often controlled by policies, role-based access controls (RBAC), attribute-based access control (ABAC), and other contextual rules established according to organizational needs and security protocols.
+Strategies: Policies, role-based access controls (RBAC), attribute-based access control (ABAC), and other contextual rules often control the authorization process.
+Organizations establish these rules according to their specific needs and security protocols.
 Privileged Access Management (PAM) is a key technology here for controlling authorization.
 PAM solutions manage privileged accounts and sessions and implement granular least privilege controls.
 Application control, often combined with Endpoint Privilege Management, is also important for tightly managing which applications specific users can install or run.

 Goal: Manage the entire lifecycle of digital identities within an organization.
-This includes provisioning and deprovisioning users and their access rights (referred to as the Joiner, Mover, Leaver (JML) process), as well as the continuous management of identity attributes, roles, and policies.
+This includes provisioning and deprovisioning users and their access rights (referred to as the Joiner, Mover, Leaver (JML) process).
+It also encompasses the continuous management of identity attributes, roles, and policies.

 Strategies: Identity and access management (IAM) solutions can provide processes and automation to help ensure proper security hygiene across the lifecycle of an identity.
 Within IAM are two important subdisciplines: